Selective Rotary Position Embedding: Background

-Using the \textbf{RoPE trick} allows us to express a \textit{complex parametrization of a linear transformer} while staying in the real domain.
-Consider taking the real part of the following complex attention score:
+The \textbf{RoPE trick} allows expressing a \textit{complex parametrization of a linear Transformer} in the real domain.
+Consider the real part of the following complex attention score:

-where $\bar{\mR}$ is a unitary diagonal state transition.
-This can be re-expressed as applying RoPE to queries and keys $\vq_t,\vk_{\tau}$ in \textit{twice} the dimensions, $\mathbb{R}^d$, where we interleave the real and imaginary part in the odd and even indices of queries and keys:
+where $\bar{\mR}$ is a unitary diagonal state transition matrix.
+This expression can be understood as applying RoPE to queries and keys $\vq_t,\vk_{\tau}$ in $\mathbb{R}^d$, where we interleave the real and imaginary part in the odd and even indices of queries and keys:

-When we unroll the recurrence in (\ref{eq:linatt_forget}) and replace the forget gate, $\mA_\kappa$, with the block-diagonal rotation matrix $\mR\in\mathbb{R}^{d \times d}$ in RoPE, we get:
+When we unroll the recurrence in \Cref{eq:linatt_forget} and replace the forget gate, $\mA_\kappa$, with the block-diagonal rotation matrix $\mR\in\mathbb{R}^{d \times d}$ in RoPE, we get:

-Note that due to the block-diagonal structure of $\mR$, we can write $\mR^{t-\tau}=\left(\mR^\tau\right)^{\mathsf{H}}\mR^t$, from which follows that $\vk_\tau^\top \mR^{t-\tau}\vq_t=\left(\mR^\tau \vk_\tau\right)^{\mathsf{H}}\mR^t \vq_t$.
-This allows us to express the rotation matrix as applying RoPE to queries and keys, similar to (\ref{eq:rope-realified-att-score}).
+Note that due to the block-diagonal structure of $\mR$, we can write $\mR^{t-\tau}=\left(\mR^\tau\right)^{\top}\mR^t$, from which follows that $\vk_\tau^\top \mR^{t-\tau}\vq_t=\left(\mR^\tau \vk_\tau\right)^{\top}\mR^t \vq_t$.
+This allows us to express the rotation matrix as applying RoPE to queries and keys, similar to \Cref{eq:rope-realified-att-score}.

-In summary, a linear transformer with RoPE is\textit{ equivalent to the same model with a unitary, diagonal and non-selective transition in half the dimensions}.
-The \textit{RoPE trick} allows us to implement this complex parameterization by applying RoPE to queries and keys, effectively staying in the real domain which allows us to re-use existing (linear) attention kernels.
+In summary, a linear Transformer with RoPE is\textit{ equivalent to the same model with a unitary, diagonal and non-selective transition in half the dimensions}.
+The \textit{RoPE trick} allows us to implement this complex parameterization by applying RoPE to queries and keys, effectively staying in the real domain which, allows us to re-use existing (linear) attention kernels.
 A full derivation is shown in~\Cref{app:rope-imaginary-transformer}.